jlinick/hyp3_timeseries/README.md

 ### Running

-Once everything is set up, all you should need to do is run `./start_container.sh` (which will build the dockerfile if needed and jump you into it) and then the command `run`
+Once everything is set up, all you should need to do is run `./start_container.sh` (which will build the dockerfile if needed and jump you into it) and then the command `/hyp3_timeseries/run.sh`

 This will generate several folders:
 * RTC: holds the raw, radiometrically & terrain corrected SLC products